ekta1810/Heart-Disease-Predictor/README.md

 ## 🎯 Project Objective

-The objective of this project is to apply Machine Learning techniques in healthcare to predict the likelihood of heart disease based on patient medical data.
+The objective of this project is to apply Machine Learning techniques in healthcare to predict the risk of heart disease based on patient medical data.

 ## 📈 Results